Hellisotherpeople/CX_DB8/README.md

 Upon first running cx_db8_flair.py, CX_DB8 will prompt you with a screen asking you to continue.
 Press "y" or it will end execution, and save any summaries found to "test_sum.docx".

-It will then prompt you to add card text into Ctrl-D is pressed.
+It will then prompt you to add card text into Ctrl-D (Ctrl-Z + Enter for Windows) is pressed.
 Then it will ask for a card tag, or allow the user to give a "generic" summary by entering -1.

 It will ask you what percentile that you want underlined and highlighted. this is user dependent based on the size of the summary.